paulyuk/simple-agent-af/README.md

-# Simple Agent Framework Quickstart (.NET 9)
+# Simple Agent Framework Quickstart (.NET 10)

-A simple AI agent application using Azure AI Foundry models for OpenAI and Microsoft Agent Framework 2.0.
+A simple AI agent application using Azure OpenAI with the Azure.AI.OpenAI SDK and Microsoft Agent Framework 2.0.

 ## Description

-This application demonstrates how to create a simple AI agent using Azure OpenAI and the Agent Framework.
-The agent is configured with robot directives and provides both synchronous and streaming response capabilities.
+This application demonstrates how to create a simple AI agent using the Azure OpenAI SDK configured for Azure OpenAI endpoints.
+The agent is configured with robot directives and provides an interactive conversational loop.

 <img width="450" height="450" alt="image" src="https://github.com/user-attachments/assets/b379cb39-ba54-4b76-9b5d-1847f5da1e77" />

 ## Prerequisites

-- .NET 9.0 or later
+- .NET 10
 - Azure OpenAI service endpoint and deployment
 - Azure CLI for authentication